 A just society requires all communities to have sustainable employment and economic opportunities that grow shared community wealth and equity.

-Yet our local, regional, and national economy are experiencing record high levels of income and wealth inequality.
-Food, housing, and job insecurity are disproportionately hurting communities of color and immigrants.
+Yet our local, regional, and national economies are experiencing record high levels of income and wealth inequality.
+Food, housing, and job insecurities are disproportionately hurting communities of color and immigrants.

 At the same time, language diversity in schools and in society is increasingly important as economies, countries, and cultures grow more interconnected.